CSI-4CAST: A Hybrid Deep Learning Model for CSI Prediction with Comprehensive Robustness and Generalization Testing: Problem Definition

 To mitigate channel aging, CSI prediction forecasts near-future DL CSI based on recent pilot-based observations, thereby reducing the pilot-to-use delay and improving the BS's precoding accuracy.
 The prediction framework aligns with the CSI acquisition pipeline: as illustrated in Fig.~\ref{fig:dl_csi_prediction_schema1}, in TDD systems, where UL and DL share the same frequency band, intra-band prediction leverages historical UL/DL CSI to predict future UL/DL CSI (Fig.~\ref{fig:tdd_csi_prediction}) \cite{gardner-1988}.
 In contrast, in FDD systems, CSI prediction is utilized to further eliminate the feedback and associated processing overhead by shifting the prediction entirely to the BS side.
 In this case, the BS uses historical UL CSI (estimated from UL pilots) to directly predict future DL CSI, as shown in Fig.~\ref{fig:dl_csi_prediction_schema3}.
 Since this approach involves prediction across both time and frequency bands, it is referred to as inter-band prediction (Fig.~\ref{fig:fdd_csi_prediction}) \cite{liang-2018, miretti-2018}.

-Consistent with the intra-band and inter-band schemas described above, both settings are unified under a single formulation by treating band-specific details as part of the input–target definitions.
+Consistent with the intra-band and inter-band schemas described above, both settings are unified under a single formulation by treating band-specific details as part of the input-target definitions.
 Denote the historical CSI sequence as follows:

 where $\mathcal{T}$ represents the historical window $\mathcal{T} = \{t - |\mathcal{T}| + 1, \dots, t-1, t\}$.
 CSI prediction can be considered as learning the following mapping:

 where $\mathcal{P} = \{t+1, \dots, t+|\mathcal{P}| \}$ is the prediction horizon, and $\predCSI^\mathcal{P}\in \CC^{|\mathcal{P}| \times N_{\mathrm{tr}} \times N_{\mathrm{re}} \times N_{\mathrm{sc}}} $ represent the predicted future DL CSI at time slot $t$.
 The parameters $|\mathcal{T}|$ and $| \mathcal{P}|$ denote the length of the input (past) CSI sequence and the prediction horizon, respectively.
 The prediction function $f_{\boldsymbol{\Omega}}(.)$ is parameterized by ${\boldsymbol{\Omega}}$.